-We probably all have weaknesses or sins that we fall into frequently.
-Imagine knowing the simple steps to overcome them.
-In this post I’m going to show you how, and I have included a free worksheet to help.
+We all struggle.
+Imagine knowing the simple steps to find victory for overcoming weaknesses.
+I have included a free worksheet to help.

 Although I’m not perfect in the process, I have tested the Word and have seen the real power of God bring change in my life.
 The problem is often me; I have to crack open my Bible and see what God has to say—and then apply it!